Whether you're rushing in-store or scouring online, there are plenty of Black Friday TV deals to get that ideal television set at a reasonable price.

-'Tis the season for discounts.
-Black Friday is one of the best times of the year for getting consumer gadgets at slashed prices, and many an eagle-eyed shopper will be looking to pick up the best deal they can for a new television.
+Black Friday may well be the best time of the year for snatching up gadgets and AV products at slashed prices, and many eager shoppers will be looking to the sales to pick up the best deal they can for a new television.

-Buying a new TV is usually one of the most expensive purchases a person will make to furnish their home, so it's no surprise you'd want to make sure you're getting the best deal.
+After all, a new TV can be one of the most expensive purchases you make when furnishing your home, so you naturally want to make sure you're getting the best deal for your budget.

-So whether you're looking to upgrade to a top-end OLED screen at a reasonable price, or just find a nifty discount for a more mid-range set, we've put together one single page to guide you through the deals bonanza that is to come.
+So whether you're looking to upgrade to a top-end OLED screen, make the shift to 4K TV, or just find a nifty discount for a more mid-range set, we've put together one single page to guide you through the deals bonanza that is to come.

 When is Black Friday 2018?